 Zeke‘s sailing resume includes two World Championships titles – J/22 and Viper Classes.
 He also holds nine North American / National championship titles in various classes and disciplines.
 He is currently active in one-design racing in J70’s, J24’s, J111’s, J22’s, J80’s, Flying Scots, and Vipers as well as the National Team Racing Circuit.

 Nick’s racing experience covers the spectrum from Optimists to TP -52s.
 Most of his recent racing success has come in One Designs, including Lightnings, Thistles, J22, J24, and Melges 24.

 Jon is a great crew-among the very best crew in the world.
 He’s won World, National, North American and European Championships in J24s, J22s, Snipes and Thistles.
 Top skippers seek him out not just his championship sailing skills.
 Jon’s coaching, training, team building and observational skills set him apart.

 Tim has raced Stars extensively during his sailing career – Compiling top finishes in the Star Olympic Trials, World Championships, Western Hemisphere Championships, North American Championships, and District Championships.
 Tim is also a two-time single-handed and two-time double-handed PHRF champion in the Buffalo Harbor Sailing Club.
 Other offshore and one-design racing experience includes tactician, navigator, watch captain and weather router in the J/120 class, and watch captain racing from San Francisco to Tahiti.

 Dave is author of the North U Rules and Tactics Seminar Workbook, North U Intro to Match Racing Workbook, Understanding the Racing Rules of Sailing through 2020, Dave Perry’s 100 Best Racing Rules Quizzes, and Winning in One-Designs.

 Anson Mulder is a Ft.
 Lauderdale coach and project manager with particular expertise in sails and sail inventory development, Expedition tactical software, project management, crew training, and boat optimization for both inshore and offshore racing.

-Geoff Moore is a 1983 graduate of the University of Rhode Island.
-He lives with his wife Gillian and their three daughters in Toronto.
-Geoff has been working as a sail consultant for North Sails since November of 2000.
+Geoff is a 1983 graduate of the University of Rhode Island with a Political Science BA.
+He lives and works in Toronto, and has been a Sail Expert for North Sails since November of 2000.